ETS-ReactNative3/fitFix/README.md

 - Clone the [GitHub repository](https://github.com/ellajtanttu/fitFix)
 - From the main project directory, run `npm install` in the terminal to load necessary plugins and packages.
 - Run `npm install --save-exact react-scripts@3.2.0` to install React version 3.2.0
+- Follow these [instructions](https://reactnative.dev/docs/environment-setup) to set up your react native dev environment if you have never used Expo or device simulators
-- Run `npm run start` to start the application.
+- Run `expo start` to start the application.

 ## **Known Bugs**

-_None at this time_
+- _All checkboxes are checked at the same time in Form.js_
+- _Exercise click to open Modal doesn't point to the correct id_
+- _User selections are not passed to exercise list to filter results_
+- _flatlist components are nested within a scrollview component_

 ## **License**